-OUITTING SMOKING
+QUITTING SMOKING

 Quitting smoking is one of the best things you can do to help your cancer treatment work better.
 You can talk to your care team about how to quit or reduce smoking and how to stay smoke-free.
 Our team will refer you to a support program or service that meets your needs and goals.
 They will also connect you with resources and information.
-Your family doctor and pharmacist can prescribe quit aids or medication, and connect you with counseling.